NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 Dealing with long run-times and failures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If ``stereo_corr`` takes unreasonably long, it may have encountered a
+If ``stereo_corr`` takes unreasonably long, it may have encountered a portion of
-portion of the image where, due to noise (such as clouds, shadows, etc.)
+the image where, due to noise (such as clouds, shadows, etc.) the determined
-the determined search range is much larger than what it should be.
+search range is much larger than what it should be.
+The search range is
+displayed in a terminal and saved to ``stereo_corr`` log files
+(:numref:`out_log_files`).
+A width and height over 100 pixels is generally too
+large.

 In this case it is suggested to mapproject the images
 (:numref:`mapproj-example`).
 This will make the images more similar and reduce
 the search range.